 All you need to do is login and click on ‘Calendar’ in the top navigation bar.
 Then in the drop-down box, simply click ‘Add Lessons’ and fill in the relevant details such as time, date of the lesson, fee, lesson notes and lesson feedback to parents (if applicable).

 After you submit your lesson, we will send the invoice to the parent for payment.
-Further information about Learnmate’s Payment Policy can be found here.
+Further information about Learnmate’s Terms & Conditions can be found here.

 Rather than imposing set hourly rates like other tutoring agencies, Learnmate allows its tutors to decide their hourly rate.*